Slicer/Slicer/Docs/user_guide/modules/markups.md

 Resample section:
 - Output node: Replace control points by curve points sampled at equal distances.
-- Constrain points to surface: If a model node is selected then the resampled points will be projected to the chosen model surface.
+- Constrain points to surface: If a model is selected, the resampled points will be projected to the chosen model surface.
 - Advanced:
   - Maximum projection distance: The maximum search radius tolerance defining the allowable projection distance for projecting resampled control points.
 It is specified as a percentage of the model's bounding box diagonal in world coordinate system.